anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 advertises device hardware resources to kubelet with which vendors can implement plugins for devices that may require vendor-specific activation and life cycle management, and securely maps these devices to containers.

-Figure 3-2 shows in four steps how device plugins operate on a Kubernetes node:
+:numref:`Device Plugin Operation` shows in four steps how device plugins operate on a Kubernetes node:

 -  1: During setup, the cluster administrator (more in :ref:`chapters/chapter03:operator pattern`) knows or discovers (as per :ref:`chapters/chapter03:node feature discovery`) what kind of